sulewicz/springlayout/README.md

 SpringLayout adapts view params a bit before rendering.
 For example if you specify the view height to be match_parent, then it implies that layout_alignParentTop and layout_alignParentBottom parameters are true.
 This works both ways, so if layout_alignParentTop and layout_alignParentBottom parameters are true then view height will be match_parent.

+If the view has no vertical anchors defined, then it is set to alignParentTop.
+Same goes for horizontal anchors.
+If the view has no horizontal anchors defined, then it is set to alignParentLeft.
+Simply, there is no point of having a view without an anchor.

 The wrap_content parameter normally tells the SpringLayout to take the child desired size as the final one.
 However if you define both constraints in one axis for a view which has wrap_content size in that axis, then SpringLayout will expand that view to meet the contraints.

 **_Example:_**